naasking/PithyDOM/README.md

 # PithyDOM

-A small, concise DOM library for modern browsers and IE9+ that currently stands at 1,680 bytes minified and 709 bytes minified+gzipped.
+A small, concise DOM library for modern browsers and IE9+ that currently stands at 1,758 bytes minified and 778 bytes minified+gzipped.

+The goal is to make typical DOM programming portable, pleasant, and performant.

 ## DOM Querying